supreme-gg-gg/supreme-gg-gg.github.io/content/page/about.md

 ## Interests

-I am passionate about machine learning and its applications in biomedical engineering, particularly in cognitive science and neurotechnology, drawing inspiration from the human brain to create intelligent machines.
+I am passionate about machine learning and its applications in biomedical engineering.
+In particular, cognitive science and neuroscience fascinates me because I am eager to understand how to integrate machine learning with the biological intelligence.

 Currently, I work as a Machine Learning Engineer at St. George Capital and NeuroTech, contributing to two student design teams at UofT focused on quantitative finance and neurotechnology.
 Last summer, I interned as a Software Developer at Ericsson's indoor radio team, where I greatly expanded by knoweldge about telecommunication and software engineering practices.
 Driven by a passion for machine learning, software engineering, and entrepreneurship, I seek continuous growth through side projects, hackathons, and collaborative problem-solving.